PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-13 18:15:31
+Last updated: 2024-04-13 18:17:18
-Random Quote: I'm telling you that there is. - Ulana Khomyuk
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy